-As of November 2022
+As of May 2023

 The Biden-Harris Administration has hit the ground running to implement the Bipartisan Infrastructure Law, and it is already delivering results for the people of Missouri.
-To date, over \$3.6 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Missouri with 150 specific projects identified for funding.
-Since the Bipartisan Infrastructure Law passed, Missouri is set to receive more than \$3.0 billion for transportation to invest in roads, bridges, public transit, ports and airports and over \$146 million for clean water.
-And, as of today, more than 241,000 households across the state are receiving affordable internet due to the Bipartisan Infrastructure Law.
+To date, \$4.1 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Missouri with over 280 specific projects identified for funding.
+Since the Bipartisan Infrastructure Law passed, approximately \$3.1 billion has been announced for transportation - to invest in roads, bridges, public transit, ports and airports - and roughly \$334 million has been announced for clean water.
+And, as of today, more than 306,000 households across the state are receiving affordable high-speed internet due to the Bipartisan Infrastructure Law.
 Many more projects will be added in the coming months, as funding opportunities become grant awards and as formula funds become specific projects.
 By reaching communities all across Missouri - including rural communities and historically underserved populations - the law makes critical investments that will improve lives for Missourians and position the state for success.

 Roads and Bridges: In Missouri, there are 2,190 bridges and over 7,576 miles of highway in poor condition.
 The Bipartisan Infrastructure Law will rebuild our roads and includes the single largest dedicated bridge investment since the construction of the interstate highway system.
-Based on formula funding alone, Missouri is expected to receive approximately \$7 billion over five years in federal funding for highways and bridges.
+Based on formula funding alone, Missouri is expected to receive approximately \$7.1 billion over five years in federal funding for highways and bridges.

 - Announced funding to date: To date, \$2.8 billion has been announced in Missouri for roads, bridges, roadway safety, and major projects.
-This includes: - \$2.5 billion in highway formula funding and \$209 million in formula funding for bridges in 2022 and 2023. - \$48.2 million through the RAISE program.
+This includes: - \$2.5 billion in highway formula funding and \$209.4 million in dedicated formula funding for bridges in 2022 and 2023. - \$48.2 million through the RAISE program in 2022 and 2023.